left

 Controversial Developments with the public property of Museums being given away (valuable taxidermy by famous naturalists), despite austere economic times and job losses in the public sector.

 Following on from the disposal of the Echalaz collection there is now an official enquiry by the Arts Council and a review is ongoing.
 There is also and additional investigation by the Ethics Committee of the Museums Assocaition to look into whether the disposal of the collections was undertaken in the appropriate fashion.
 The Arts Council decision is pending and the Museums Association reports back in September 2012 when it has completed it's investigation into why the rules and regulations were not followed.
 This followed objections from several musuems around the country directly, Natural History Curators around the UK, the media and concerned members of the general public as to the manner of the disposal.
-Pleae see dedicated page to this issue as detailed below or Google this subject and you can read all about it from the information in the public domain already specific to this issue.
+Please see dedicated page to this issue as detailed below or Google this subject and you can read all about it from the information in the public domain already specific to this issue.
 A group of dedicated objectors are now awaiting the decision of the MA and Arts Council.
 MA's position will be published in September 2012.
 National Museums Liverpool wanted the collections but were only informed after the decision was made to move the collections from public ownership.
 Sadly National Museums Liverpool were not informed with sufficient time to do anything meaningful to retain these collections for the people of Liverpool.
 They were owned by the people of Liverpool and therefore public property prior to merely being given away and relocated to Essex, where they have no historical importance or relevance and most likely will never been seen again.
-One or two badly restored cases perhaps.
+Potentially, one or two badly restored cases perhaps.

 The Echalaz Bird Collection.
 Notes on controversial disposal of public property.